 World Professional Association of Transgender Health (wpath.org)

 - Member search: Canada

 Resources by province or territory

 Those living in the north have options for telemedicine and Northern Health Travel Grants in some cases.
+Canadians have many surgery options, some of which may be covered by your healthcare services.
 Contact your healthcare provider for more information.